f5devcentral/f5-rseries-training/docs/introduction.rst

   :align: center
   :scale: 40%

 The diagram above is somewhat simplified as it shows a single software stack for the Kubernetes control plane.
-In reality there are multiple instances that run on the system controllers.
-There is a software stack for the system controllers themselves which provides F5OS CLI, GUI, and API management for the controllers as well as chassis partition (a grouping of blades) lifecycle management.
-There is also a unique stack for every chassis partition in the system.
-This software stack resides on the system controllers and can fail over from one controller to the other for added redundancy.
-It provides the F5OS CLI, GUI, and API functions for the chassis partition, as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads on the blades.
+There is a software stack for the F5OS layer that provides F5OS CLI, GUI, and API management for the appliance  as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads.

-The Kubernetes control plane is responsible for deploying workloads to the blades.
-This would happen when tenants or **chassis partitions** (see next section) are configured.
-We won’t get too deep into the Kubernetes architecture as its not required to manage the VELOS chassis.
+The Kubernetes control plane is responsible for deploying workloads.
+This would happen when tenants are configured.
+We won’t get too deep into the Kubernetes architecture as its not required to manage the rSeries Appliance.
 Know that the Kubernetes platform layer will allow F5 to introduce exciting new features in the future, but F5 will continue to provide abstracted interfaces for ease of management.
 By leveraging microservices and containers, F5 may be able to introduce new options such as shared multitenancy and dynamic scaling in the future.
-These are features that wer not supported on VIPRION.
+These are features that were not supported on iSeries.

 -------